cern-eos/eos/doc/quickstart/ns_quarkdb.rst

     systemctl start eos@master
     systemctl start eos@mgm

 In a production environment the MGM daemon and each of the QuarkDB instances of the cluster should run on different machines.
 Futhermore, for optimal performance of the **QuarkDB** backend, at least the QuarkDB master should have the ``/var/lib/quarkdb/`` directory stored on an **SSD** partition.

+For further information see :ref:`quarkdb`.